-I meant to get you guys my 10 favorite new food finds to add to your clean eating grocery list before the 2018 New Year.
-And yes, it’s almost February.
+I meant to share with you my 10 favorite new food finds to add to your clean eating grocery list before the New Year.
+And yes, we just began February.
 But better late than never!

-When I started eating clean almost two decades ago (you can read my 19-year clean food diet journey HERE), there were not very many truly clean packaged foods on the market.
+When I started eating clean almost two decades ago, there were not very many truly clean packaged foods on the market.
 If you wanted almond milk, you pretty much had to make it yourself.
 Bone broth was not yet a “thing” and the idea of pasta made from beans would have sounded a bit odd.
 I don’t even think I knew what Sriricha sauce was back then and I certainly wouldn’t have thought someone would create a Sriracha with probiotics.
 And who would have thought I would find a root vegetable flour that makes grain-free tortillas that taste better than wheat ones.
 But gosh, times have changed!
 And that’s a great thing if you are into eating clean but don’t have all day to spend in the kitchen.

 As much as I love to cook, I just don’t have the time to keep up with everything else in life and also make every single food item from scratch.
 I don’t feel bad about serving my family packaged foods as long as they truly are clean.
 Of course they have to taste good too!